 When the firing was over and the two armies moved south, the rear portion of the Daniel Lady Farm became part of the massive Camp Letterman Field Hospital where, for the first time in the war, wounded and dying from both sides were treated in a consolidated facility.

 Tour the historic house and barn

 The Daniel Lady house and barn are open for guided tours from 10 am to 4 pm Saturdays and Sundays.
-There is a requested donation of $5 for each building to assist ongoing restoration and preservation efforts.
-Children 15 and under are admitted at no charge.
+Admission is $10 for adults and children 15 and under are admitted at no charge.

 Numerous special events will be held at the farm.
 They include living histories, reeactments and skirmishes of the Civil War, the French and Indian War and World War II.
 In December, holiday observances come to the forefront, including the annual Holiday House Tour & Tasting sponsored by the Inns of the Gettysburg Area.

 The last weekend in June, the GBPA holds the LARGEST Civil War artifact and collectibles show in the nation at the Eisenhower Inn Allstar Complex on Business Route 15 (Emmitsburg Road).